 - Stomach or abdominal pain

-You can also develop cognitive symptoms such as:
+You can also develop cognitive symptoms:

 - A lapse in your short-term memory